th2-net/th2-codec/README.md

 ### v4.7.4+

-#### Changed:
+#### Added:

-* Implemented logic to send completely transformed batch to external queue instead of configured by schema.
+* Logic to send completely transformed batch to an external queue instead of a schema-configured one.

 ### v4.7.4